stumpart/StumpJsCompiler/README.md

 Definitions
-cache-lifetime - The time in seconds that states how long the browser should cache the compiled javascript file files          - The list of javascript files to include in the compilation headers        - Additional headers that you may wish to send in the response
+cache-lifetime - The time in seconds that states how long the browser should cache the compiled javascript file files          - The list of javascript files to include in the compilation headers        - Additional headers that you may wish to send in the response.
+This will be added to the
+                 default list of headers.

 ```